serhanmd/Movie-Manager/README.md

 # Milestones
-They are found in the milestones tabs in GitHub.
+They are found in the projects tab on GitHub and represent the project backlog.

 # Weekly Standup